jmayclin/s2n-tls/tests/interop/README.md

 - s2n-tls
 - rustls
 - java
-And the only server implementations are
+And the only server implementation is
 - s2n-tls
-- rustls

 The interop runner defines a number of test cases.
 Binaries are invoked with the following arguments
 ```
 client_binary $TEST_CASE $SERVER_PORT
 ```
 ```
-server_binary $TEST_CASE
+server_binary $TEST_CASE $SERVER_PORT
 ```

 ## Tests
 All tests currently use TLS 1.3.
-Acceptable cipher suites/groups are notspecified
+Acceptable cipher suites/groups are not specified

 - Handshake (`handshake`):
 - Large Data Download (`large_data_download`):